This article is a complete reference of how FotoStation QuickLists can be named and how the naming affects the function of the QuickList.

 Let's use this content as an example:

 SPO=Sports Football Rugby Tennis LEI=Leisure Activity Hiking Swimming Running

 By naming this file 015_020.txt, we're saying that the first level of tags should be stored in field #015 (Category), while any sub-level marked by a tab indentation in the file should be stored in field #020 (Supplemental Category).
-The underscore, thus, signifies a tab indentation.
+The underscore signifies a tab indentation.

-In the above example, we've also added aliases to the SPO and LEI tags.
-Aliases are the labels that the user will see in the metadata editor, while the preceding tag is what's added to the field (#015 - Category in this case).
+In the example above, we've also added aliases to the SPO and LEI tags.
+Aliases are the labels that the user sees in the metadata editor, while the preceding tag is what's added to the field (#015 - Category in this case).

 - Hierarchical QuickLists can be made using tab indentations

-- The naming of the file dictates how the QuickList content is mapped to metadata fields
+- The name of the file dictates how the QuickList content is mapped to metadata fields

 - An underscore in the filename (_) denotes a tab indentation in the tag structure

 - Aliases (tag=<value>) can be used to make otherwise cryptic tags human-readable when adding tags in the metadata editor.